madetech/handbook/guides/hiring/career_fairs.md

  - More leaflets, need around 200 probably
  - Use laptop or two for taking contact details as tablet slow
  - Challenge that takes maximum of a minute to complete

+## Questions we need to answer

+ - How long are internships and when do they start?
+ - What does our graduate scheme look like?
+ - What are the salaries available to interns and graduates?
+ - Do we have any non-technical roles available?

 ## Notes for next year